 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-After my son was born, the hospital staff continuously monitored the blood sugar of both me and my baby.
-I continued to receive insulin injections after meals and was put on a diabetic diet while in the hospital.
-My son was required to have three consecutive normal blood sugar readings before they would release us.
-It fluctuated slightly for him, but going into the second day he leveled out.
-It took about two months after he was born for my blood sugar numbers to return to normal.
+After Angela’s son was born, the hospital staff closely monitored the blood sugar of both mom and baby.
+Angela received insulin injections after meals, and was put on a diabetic diet while in the hospital.
+Both were released from the hospital once Angela’s son had three consecutive normal blood sugar readings – which happened on the second day.

-After he was born I committed to nursing him for as long as possible, most importantly because it is what was best of him, but I learned through the process that breast feeding reduces the risk of developing Type 2 diabetes for myself.
-It has been six years now, and I still do not have the disease.
+Angela was committed to nursing her newborn son for as long as possible.
+“Most importantly, because it was best for him, but also because breast feeding reduces the risk of developing Type 2 diabetes.”

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.